measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"software_version"`: (string) version of the app.
 By default set to the current version of Measurement Kit.
-As for `software_name` this string will be included in the user-agent header when contacting mlab-ns.
+As for `software_name` this string will be included in the user-agent header when contacting mlab-ns;

+- `"test_suite"`: (int) force NDT to use a specific test suite;

+- `"uuid"`: (string) force DASH to use a specific UUID.

 ## Events